-Wondering how you can confirm pregnancy for irregular periods?
+On this blogpost, we will guide you on how to confirm pregnancy for irregular periods.
 There are several measures that can help you do that;

 If you think you’re pregnant, a pregnancy test immediately after your missed period is one of the things that can help you confirm whether you’re pregnant or not.